Inspiring your 11-16 maths students

 The AMSP can help you with some great ways to engage your 11-16 students with maths, and inspire them to want to continue to study it beyond GCSE.

-- In-school enrichment sessions for Core Maths, AS/A level Mathematics and AS/A level Further Mathematics.
-These events offer state-funded schools the opportunity for their students to encounter areas of maths outside of the curriculum.
-These sessions typically last for about an hour and show how an area of maths can be used in real world situations.
-Schools who are interested should contact their local AMSP Area Coordinator.
-Priority will be given to schools in Priority Areas.
+In addition, we can arrange in-school enrichment sessions for state-funded schools focusing on Core Maths, AS/A level Mathematics and AS/A level Further Mathematics.
+These offer students the opportunity to encounter areas of maths outside of the curriculum and see how an area of maths can be used in real world situations.
+Contact your local AMSP Area Coordinator to discuss your needs.

-If you are considering extending and enriching the curriculum you offer your 11-16 students, you could consider the AQA Level 2 Certificate in Further Mathematics, or OCR FSMQ Level 3 in Additional Mathematics.
-These can be taught alongside GCSE Mathematics.
-They will introduce your students to more advanced topics and help to build their confidence and enthusiasm for maths.
-More information is available here.
+- extending and enriching the curriculum you offer your students to include the AQA Level 2 Certificate in Further Mathematics or OCR FSMQ Level 3 in Additional Mathematics, which can both be taught alongside GCSE Mathematics

-Ideas for advising and encouraging your students to choose to study a level 3 maths courses are available here.
+- ideas for advising and encouraging your students to choose to study a level 3 maths course